Relief Request – Frequently Asked QuestionsOpen All Close All

-You may submit a relief request if you received a billing notice or statement of account from the California Department of Tax and Fee Administration (CDTFA).
-If you recently submitted your return and/or payment, allow five business days for CDTFA to process your electronic return and/or payment submissions or up to six weeks if mailed, prior to submitting your relief request.
+You may submit a relief request if you received a billing notice or statement of account.
+If you recently submitted your return and/or payment, allow five business days for us to process your electronic return and/or payment submissions or up to six weeks if mailed, prior to submitting your relief request.
 Your filing and payment must be posted to your account in order for your request to be considered.

-Yes, CDTFA uses the latest technology to ensure the safety and security of taxpayer information.
+Yes, we use the latest technology to ensure the security of taxpayer information.

 Yes, to ensure proper functionality, you must allow pop-ups.

-Yes, you will receive a confirmation number immediately upon submitting your request.
-You can print this page for your records.
-If you want to return to the confirmation page after leaving the system you will need to login using your User ID.
-For more information about obtaining a User ID, please see our Taxpayer Online Services Portal page.
+Yes, you will receive a confirmation number immediately upon submitting your request, which you can print for your records.
+If you want to return to the confirmation page after leaving the system you will need to log in using your username and password.
+For more information about obtaining a username and password, please see our video tutorials on logging in.